lithiumtech/rdbi/README.markdown

 # USAGE
 ## Cleanup of Jedis

-The main cleanup we like to make in Jedis is, if the jedis client came from a pool, it should know to return to that pool appropriately without having the application code keep track of the state of the Jedis client.
+The main cleanup we made with Jedis is, if the jedis client came from a pool, it should know to return to that pool without having the application code keep track of the state of the Jedis client or which pool to return to.

 	// You don't have to know if jedis is broken or which pool it comes from
 	// Just close the handle and you're good to go!